Configuring High Availability

 In this configuration all the incoming traffic on 192.168.110.50 will be balanced by the cluster of Unified Access Gateway appliances on Group ID 50.

 As you save the configuration, Unified Access Gateway will broadcast a signal on the VIP subnet looking for other Appliances on the same Group ID, during that time the High Availability state will be Processing.

 In the case where no other appliances are found, UAG-HA1 will become the Master and the High Availability state on the administration console will switch to Master as shown below.

 NOTE - You may need to refresh the Unified Access Gateway administrator console after a few minutes to see the Processing status update to Master.
-Note, you will have to re-authenticate into the UAG administration console if you refresh the window after this change.

 3. Configuring High Availability on UAG-HA2